errantseul/errantseul/README.md

 <td width="50%" valign="top">
 **[YourLetter](https://github.com/errantseul/YourLetter)**
 <br/>
-write a message, pick a quote and a mood, and share it as a postcard link.
-This App concept reference by a manhwa called Your Letter on Webtoon.
+Write a message, pick a quote and a mood, and share it as a postcard link.
+This app concept is referenced by a manhwa called *Your Letter* on Webtoon.

 `JavaScript` `HTML` `CSS` `Netlify` `Neon`

 </td>
 <td width="50%" valign="top">
 **[music-player-widget-app](https://github.com/errantseul/music-player-widget-app)**
 <br/>
-music player widget inspired by the iPod Nano style
+Music player widget inspired by the iPod Nano style.

 `Electron` `JavaScript` `CSS` `HTML`